 Oversight & Conduct

-The election judges in each precinct deliver the envelopes containing the ballots either directly to the municipal clerk for transmittal to or directly to the county auditor’s office as soon as possible after the vote counting is completed but no later than twenty-four (24) hours after the end of the hours for voting.
-County auditors, municipal clerks, and school district clerks must retain all election materials returned to them after any election for at least twenty-two (22) months.
-See, Minn.
-Stat.
-Ann. § 204B.29; Minn.
-Stat.
-Ann. § 204B.40; Minn.
-Stat.
-Ann. § 204C.27; Minn.
-Stat.
-Ann. § 204C.24; Minn.
-Stat.
-Ann. § 206.86.
+The election judge(s) in each precinct must deliver the envelopes containing the ballots either directly to the municipal clerk for transmission to or directly to the county auditor’s office as soon as possible after the vote counting is completed but no later than 24 hours after the polls have closed.
+(Minn.
+Stat. §204C.27.)
+County auditors, municipal clerks, and school district clerks must retain all election materials returned to them after any election for at least 22 months from the date of the election.
+(Minn.
+Stat. §204B.40.)

 Additional Targeted Samples